KingSora/OverlayScrollbars/packages/overlayscrollbars/README.md

 | `.os-scrollbar-handle` | The handle element.
 If `scrollbars.dragScroll` is `true` this is the handle users can drag to change the scroll offset. |

   If you create your own theme, please only use the classes listed above.
 All other classes are modifier classes used to change visibility, alignment and pointer-events of the scrollbars.

+  ### Gotchas

+  Its important that the chosen theme class name in your CSS file matches the assigned theme name in the options.
+If the CSS class name is `.my-theme` the `scrollbars.theme` has to be `'my-theme'`.

+  Please be aware of your stack. `css-modules` for example will alter your class names to prevent naming collisions.
+Always double check if your CSS is really what you expect it to be.

 </details>